Quick Check – Introduction

 - information about embedded files

-- use of transparency (opacity, blend mode, soft masks, and so forth)
+- use of transparency (opacity, blend mode, soft masks)

 - image resolution (or any other information pertaining to images)